yadayada/acd_cli/docs/usage.rst

         quota (q)           show drive quota [raw JSON] metadata (m)        print a node's metadata [raw JSON]

-        mount               mount the cloud drive at a local directory umount              unmount cloud drive(s)
+        mount               mount the drive at a local directory umount              unmount drive(s)

 Please run ``acd_cli --help`` to get a current list of the available actions.
 A list of further arguments of an action and their order can be printed by calling ``acd_cli [action] --help``.